singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/Guidelines/calculator-guide/index.md

 };
 ```
 #### What does `typeof output !== "number"` do?
 * This checks if the `output` is a valid number.
-If the backend returns something unexpected (like an error or string), it displays a message indicating something went wrong.
+If the backend returns an unexpected result (such as an error or invalid data), an error message is displayed.

 #### Why display the result with `{output}`?
 * This uses the `output` value returned by the backend to show the result of the calculation.